firemodels/fds/Utilities/Firebot/README.txt

 50 21 * * * cd ~/firebot ; svn revert * ; svn up

 # Run Validationbot at 9:56 PM every night
-# The run-once script maintains a lock to prevent the script from running twice.
 #
 # You can change the argument for -v <num>, where <num> is the maximum number
 # of nodes to use for Validationbot running validation cases.